 All other nationalities should check with the Norwegian embassy or consulate closest to them for information.

 Part of what contributes to Norway’s reputation as an expensive nation for visitors (but not locals) is that most workers, including waitstaff, are paid union-approved liveable wages.

-Tipping is done on a voluntary basis in Norway and is generally left up to the discretion of the customer.
-If the service in a cafe or restaurant is good, feel free to leave spare change or round up the bill.
+Because of this, tipping in Norway is not commonplace and is generally left up to the discretion of the customer.
+If the service in a mid- to high-end restaurant is particularly good, feel free to round up the bill.

 Major credit cards are accepted by most large shops and hotels.
 Smaller vendors may not accept credit cards, so carry enough cash to cover small purchases.

 ATMs are commonly found in Norway's cities and urban areas.
-Remote regions will have less ATM availability, so prepare accordingly before travelling away from cities.
+Remote regions will have less ATM availability, so prepare accordingly before traveling away from cities.

 For more information on insurance, please go to: Travel Insurance

 26 December Boxing Day